Troll338cz/Unlock-Comtrend-GRG-4362/README.md

 ## Serial
 ![serial](Pics/UART.jpg)
-The units have unoccupied contacts for serial console in a 2x2 grid, after removing the solder the console is accessible through the ventilation grilles on the bottom cover.
+The units have unpopulated pads for serial console in a 2x2 grid, after removing the solder the console is accessible through the ventilation grilles on the bottom cover.

 You can easily communicate with the ONT using a TTL converter (for example the CH341A programmer in TTL mode) by soldering headers and connecting pins to the ONT following the pinout shown in the image above.